-I don’t remember being aware of the Wise Woman of Abel Beth Maacah until a friend sent me an article connecting her story to a dig site in Israel that we were working to fund.
-I’m pretty sure I had never heard any sermons about this biblical woman, who successfully confronted a top military commander and ended a siege on her city.
+I don’t remember being aware of the Wise Woman of Abel Beth Maacah until a friend sent me an article connecting her story to an archaeological site in Israel that we were about to visit.
+I’m sure I had never heard any sermons about this biblical woman, who successfully confronted a top military commander and ended a siege on her city.

 Here’s a brief summary of the story as recorded in 2 Samuel 20

 David’s armies have been fighting to put down the last faction of a widespread rebellion.
 The remaining rebel leader, Sheba, who has called for the northern tribes to secede, flees with his men to Abel Beth Maacah, a northern outpost of Israel.
 David’s ruthless general, Joab, goes after them and a siege of the fortified city ensues.

 As the troops are battering the walls, a character identified only as a “wise woman” appears and demands to speak to Joab.
 Surprisingly, the battle stops.
 She reproaches Joab with some skillful arguments.
 They negotiate, and she agrees to hand Sheba over in return for Joab’s peaceful withdrawal.
 She promises, “His head shall be thrown over the wall to you” and that is exactly what happens.
 Sheba is beheaded, and the troops disperse.

 I was hooked and wanted to know more.

 What prompted this woman to go to the wall in the middle of a battle and confront her nation’s chief military commander?
 Why would he stop and listen to her; never mind negotiate?
 And what was it about her that caused the residents to follow her orders?

 By the time a group of us headed for Israel to participate in a preliminary archaeological survey of Abel Beth Maacah¹, I had a stack of reading material packed in my carry-on that I hoped might provide some answers to my questions.
 Here are a few things I learned from my research.